Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 It is almost as if everything is a division by zero known as <a href="https://bigthink.com/starts-with-a-bang/singularity-inside-black-hole" target="_blank">the singularity</a>.

 <br /><br />

+Both white holes and black holes are opposite to each other and begin at the singularity.
+It's just that

+<br /><br />